work-code/pg2019-DeepPerformanceSynthesis/dataset/2_Real/ReadMe.txt

 we will provide the links to download these datasets.

-We feel deep sorry for this point.
+We feel deeply sorry for this point.

 T_smaba: https://people.csail.mit.edu/drdaniel/mesh_animation/